nikitin-p/pyselectal/README.md

 # pyselectal

-Pyselectal (**Py**thon **select**ion of **al**ignments) is a Python script for filtering alignments in the BAM, SAM or [CRAM](https://samtools.github.io/hts-specs/CRAMv3.pdf) format by the length and sequence of the soft-clipped or mapped 5′ end of single-end reads or forward reads of read pairs.
+Pyselectal (**Py**thon **select**ion of **al**ignments) is a Python script for filtering alignments in the BAM, SAM or [CRAM](https://samtools.github.io/hts-specs/CRAMv3.pdf) format by the length and sequence of the soft-clipped or matched 5′ end of single-end reads or forward reads of read pairs.
 You can select alignments matching a 5′-end pattern, profile the distribution of 5′-end types or split an alignment file per 5′-end type.

 ![pyselectal overview](img/pyselectal_overview.png)